 Short Biography of Mozart

 Mozart was born in Salzburg to a musical family.
 From an early age, the young Mozart showed all the signs of a prodigious musical talent.
-By the age of 5 he could read and write music, and he would entertain people with his talents on the keyboard.
-By the age of 6 he was writing his first compositions, and by the age of eight had composed his first symphony.
+By the age of five he could read and write music, and he would entertain people with his talents on the keyboard.
+By the age of six he was writing his first compositions, and by the age of eight had composed his first symphony.
 Mozart was generally considered to be a rare musical genius, though Mozart said that he was diligent in studying other great composers such as Haydn and Bach.